X The Everything CLI

 Reaching for Xanadu

-What I want the AI to do is to figure out what I am doing that is successful and automate that in computer code not in high level text.
+What I want the AI to do is to figure out what I am doing that is successful and automate that in computer code rather than high level text.
 Once my workflow is established, why should I need a subscription to OpenAI at all?
-If you “Go all in on AI” as a company you have effectively signed yourself up to vendor lock in very similar to the lock in that cloud computing has.
-This is slightly different since as far as I can tell, one base model from OpenAI is roughly as good as from Anthropic, and switching them out is just changing the URL and credit card info you have setup to serve your LLM requests within your company.
-However, you are still locked in to the entire idea that you need a LLM to run your company, in the future when inevitably the model companies consolidate, there will be much less choice on which models you can use and therefore your profits will be eaten up by the remaining company.
+If you “Go all in on AI” as a company you have effectively signed yourself up to vendor lock-in very similar to the lock-in that cloud computing has.
+This is slightly different since as far as I can tell, the base model from OpenAI is roughly as good as from Anthropic, and switching them out is just changing the URLA uniform resource locator (URL), colloquially known as an address on the Web, is a reference to a resource that specifies its location on a computer network and a mechanism for retrieving it.
+A URL is a specific type of Uniform Resource Identifier (URI), although many people use the two terms interchangeably.
+URLs occur most commonly to reference web pages (HTTP/HTTPS) but are also used for file transfer (FTP), email (mailto), database access (JDBC), and many other applications. and credit card info you have setup to serve your LLMA large language model (LLM) is a language model trained with self-supervised machine learning on a vast amount of text, designed for natural language processing tasks, especially language generation.
+The largest and most capable LLMs are generative pre-trained transformers (GPTs) and provide the core capabilities of chatbots such as ChatGPT, Gemini and Claude.
+LLMs can be fine-tuned for specific tasks or guided by prompt engineering.
+These models acquire predictive power regarding syntax, semantics, and ontologies inherent in human language corpora, but they also inherit inaccuracies and biases present in the data they are trained on. requests within your company.
+However, you are still locked in to the entire idea that you need a LLMA large language model (LLM) is a language model trained with self-supervised machine learning on a vast amount of text, designed for natural language processing tasks, especially language generation.
+The largest and most capable LLMs are generative pre-trained transformers (GPTs) and provide the core capabilities of chatbots such as ChatGPT, Gemini and Claude.
+LLMs can be fine-tuned for specific tasks or guided by prompt engineering.
+These models acquire predictive power regarding syntax, semantics, and ontologies inherent in human language corpora, but they also inherit inaccuracies and biases present in the data they are trained on. to run your company.
+When the model companies inevitably consolidate in the future, there will be much less choice on which models you can use.
+Your profits will be eaten up by the remaining monopolistic company.

-The great lesson of Capitalism and Federalism is that the further you can distribute the capabilities to make powerful decisions down to the person who has the most relevant information, i.e. the store owner, local government, etc., the better decisions get made.
-In most American companies that have a Software Department, there is a kind of Communism in place much like the utopian vision of Cybernetics movement of the 1980’s in Soviet Union.
+The great lesson of Capitalism and Federalism is that the further you can distribute the capabilities to make powerful decisions down to the person who has the most relevant information, (the store owner, local government, etc.) the better decisions get made.
+In most American companies that have a Software Department, there is a kind of Communism in place much like the utopian vision of the Cybernetics movement of the 1980’s in the Soviet Union.
 The great dream of Cybernetics is that we have a central department that uses its advanced computerized techniques and central data to make better decisions on behalf of the rest of the company/country.
-This was mainly necessary in corporate America because of the time and expense that it takes to get good at computers.
-Some of this has been mitigated by the advent of the Graphical User Interface and later the Web Browser, but these better interface have mostly been used to provide very structured steps for the user.
-Computers are powerful however, because of the composability of their operations, so far this composability has not been exposed to the average person, and I think the above scheme could change that.
+This was mainly necessary in corporate America because of the extreme time and expense that it takes to get good at computers and writing code.
+Some of this has been mitigated by the advent of the Graphical User Interface and later the Web Browser, but these better interfaces have mostly been used to provide very structured steps for the user.
+Computers are powerful because of the composability of their operations.
+So far this composability has not been exposed to the average person, and I think the above scheme could change that.

 Skill Discovery and Ranking